Center for Global Development: Major programs

 CGD has carried out debt-relief programs in Nigeria and Liberia.
 CGD vice president Todd Moss first proposed the Nigerian debt buy-back, which resulted in the Paris Club of rich nations forgiving 60% of $31 billion of debt.
 Former CGD senior fellow Steve Radelet advised Liberian president Ellen Johnson Sirleaf and her senior advisors on debt relief and aid coordination.

 CGD is also known for creating the program called advance market commitments to encourage vaccine development for specific diseases.
 The G7 endorsed the approach and the Gates Foundation and five countries gave $1.5 billion to create a vaccine against strains of pneumonia.

 In cooperation with Foreign Policy, CGD has published the Commitment to Development Index since 2003.
 The annual index ranks countries based on how their foreign aid, trade, migration, investment, environment, security and technology policies encourage global development.

 The Center for Global Development in Europe was established in October 2011 with the aim of engaging with and learning from policymakers, academics, and researchers in Europe, and bringing the CGD blend of evidence-led, high-quality research and engagement to European policymaking and engagement about development.
 "CGD in Europe" research initiatives include "Europe Beyond Aid", Development Impact Bonds, and Illicit Financial Flows.

-In November 2013, CGD purchased a new headquarters that includes a 170-seat state-of-the-art conference center, a 60-seat boardroom/ideas lab, and a multimedia studio.
+In November 2013, CGD purchased a new headquarters that includes a 170-seat conference center, a 60-seat boardroom/ideas lab, and a multimedia studio.